KusionStack/kusion/README.md

 # 🎖︎ Contribution Guide

-Kusion is still in the initial stage, and there are many capabilities that need to be made up, so we welcome everyone to participate in construction with us.
+Kusion is still in the rapid development stage with many capabilities to be enhanced.
+We welcome everyone to join us and contribute to the collaborative growth.

 Visit the [Contribution Guide](docs/contributing.md) to understand how to participate in the contribution KusionStack project.
 If you have any questions, please [Submit the Issue](https://github.com/KusionStack/kusion/issues).